Commercial Fishing Safety Gear Checklist

 1- Liferaft

-Make sure that you have the correct type of liferaft for your situation.
+Make sure that you have the correct type of liferaft for your application.
 The biggest factors that determine which type of raft you need are; The distance from shore you are operating, the area and time of year you are operating (cold or warm water), the number of people on board, and if your boat is state-registered or federally documented.
-If you don't have a life raft yet, or you need to replace an old one, Start Here.
+If you don't have a life raft or need to replace an old one, Start Here.
 If you feel good about having the correct raft, the next step is to make sure it's up-to-date on service.
 USCG-approved commercial liferafts are required to be serviced annually beginning the second year after the manufacture date of the raft.
 In the examples below, you will notice that the inspection stickers will indicate the month and year that the liferaft is due for service.
 That means, you will need to have the liferaft reinspected before the end of the month that is indicated on the sticker.
 If you need to have your life raft serviced, Start Here.

 Revere USCG Inspection LabelSurvitec USCG Inspection Label